OpenTreeOfLife/opentreeoflife.github.io/maintenance.md

 <div class="maintenance-details">

     Some Open Tree websites are down while we upgrade to the latest code and features.
-Please pardon the inconveniece.
+Please pardon the inconvenience.
 We expect to have all services restored later this afternoon (Friday, 27 July, 2018).

 </div>